-Leadership and Coordination

-Leadership is critical in creating an ambitious environment which enables effective interventions and the activities needed to support them.
+Leadership & Coordination Leadership is critical in creating an ambitious environment which enables effective interventions and the activities needed to support them.
 We know this involves strong co-ordination between internal and external stakeholders and we recognise that co-delivery is as important as direct ownership when complex actions are being implemented.
 By working together, we can also amplify wider calls to action by supporting or advocating for interventions that are known to be effective.

-We currently have strong partnership working practices and forums which will be used to implement actions.
-The recent review of the structure of the partnership has helped to strengthen governance structures and will help with the delivery of the current RDR Actions (see appendix for further details on governance structures).
-To help with the implementation of this strategy across partner organisations, we will look to build Safe System capacity and capability, so interventions are delivered to Safe System principles.

-We all have a role to play to achieve vision zero - it's not enough that somewhere is safer, it must also feel safe to our communities.
+"We all have a role to play to achieve Vision Zero - it's not enough that somewhere is safer, it must also feel safe to our communities.
 To create spaces where we are confident, which feel safe and are accessible to everyone, we must design and build this change in from the start.
-We have to take personal responsibility for preventing and reducing accidents and collisions.
+We have to take personal responsibility for preventing and reducing collisions.
 Tragically, too many people suffer fatal or life changing injuries on our roads and we should all do what we can to avoid the devasting impact this has on the families of loved ones.
 It's not ok that people from our most deprived communities are more likely to be killed or seriously injured on our roads, and it's not fair that younger and older people are more likely to be killed or seriously injured as vulnerable road users.

-Working towards vision zero will help us to avoid spending resources as a system on responding to these challenges - resources which can be better spent on preventing crime and investing in local priorities in our communities.
+We currently have strong partnership working practices and forums which will help with the delivery of the Vision Zero Action Plan.
+The recent review of the structure of the partnership has helped to strengthen governance structures and will help with the delivery of the current RDR Actions (see appendix on page 45 for further details on governance structures).
+To help with the implementation of this strategy across partner organisations, we will look to build Safe System capacity and capability, so interventions are delivered to Safe System principles.
+Working towards Vision Zero will help us to avoid spending resources as a system on responding to these challenges - resources which can be better spent on preventing crime and investing in local priorities in our communities.
 This shift requires us to be bold and challenge ourselves on how we create a different future for Greater Manchester and a safer road environment where all road users feel safe, including those who walk, wheel or cycle on our roads.

-As Deputy Mayor for Policing, Crime, Criminal Justice and Fire, I'm committed to taking action across our partners and systems to embed vision zero in the work we do and create a safe system that can help realise this ambition.
+As Deputy Mayor for Policing, Crime, Criminal Justice and Fire, I'm committed to taking action across our partners and systems to embed Vision Zero in the work we do and create a safe system that can help realise this ambition."
+Kate Green Deputy Mayor for Safer and Stronger Communities

-Deputy Mayor Kate Green

-Legislation and Regulation